 “OH MY GOD!”
 Aidan moaned with realization, dragging his hands frantically through his toffee hair.
 "I JUST PUNCHED MY BEST FRIEND IN THE FACE!"

 “RIGHT AFTER YOU JUST PUNCHED HIM IN THE FACE!"

 “WHY DO WE KEEP PUNCHING JAMES IN THE FACE?”

 “I DON'T KNOW.”

-I shook my head in disgust.
-“I have nothing to say.
-This is so absurd.”
-Changing tactics, I looked down to see Potter in my lap, his eyes closed, peaceful-like.
+I shook my head in disgust — the whole situation was so absurd — and looked down to see Potter in my lap, his eyes closed and peaceful-like.
 He seemed so... innocent.
 I almost had to remind myself that he was a sodding moron who’d just asked to be punched in the face.

 “Potter,” I said gently, dusting the hair off his forehead.
 “Potter, wake up.”

 I stared at him in disbelief.
-“Hi.
-It’s me."
+“Hi."

 I rolled my eyes.
 “Oh yeah.
 Well done, guys.
 Next time, why don’t we just put Aidan and Potter in a colosseum and have them fight to the death?”

 My brother grinned sheepishly from where he was standing, dawdling awkwardly, as Fred heaved Potter off the ground.
 “Sorry, mate."